-Tracerco has developed a new, patent-pending technology, FrothView™, that has been developed and tested whereby the total froth height on a tray is measured from TRU-SCAN® data.
+Tracerco has developed a new, patent-pending technology, FrothView™, which has been developed and tested whereby the total froth height on a tray is measured from TRU-SCAN® data.
 The total froth height and knowledge of the tray spacing provides a method of measuring the percentage of tray space occupied by tray froth and remaining capacity.
 The "percent tray space" has been shown to correlate very well with percent flood, making it a useful field measurement of the capacity of operating trays.

 Stationary monitoring scan results include the determination of the incipient flood point, operational surges in distillation towers, monitoring and calibration of level instruments and liquid entrainment studies.
 For some complicated applications, several stationary monitoring points on a tower are needed to observe the dynamic changes at different locations simultaneously.

-A Tracerco™ ThruVision Scan offers additional information to that of a Tru-Grid™ Scan when applied to a packed tower.
-A Tru-Grid™ Scan may show what appears to be good liquid distribution when in fact there is liquid maldistribution, e.g. An annular flow pattern.
+A ThruVision™ Scan offers additional information to that of a Tru-Grid™ Scan when applied to a packed tower.
+A Tru-Grid™ Scan may show what appears to be good liquid distribution when in fact there is liquid maldistribution - for example, an annular flow pattern.
 In packed towers, liquid maldistribution can be classified as Chordal or Annular liquid maldistribution.
 Chordal liquid maldistribution occurs when one side (one chord) of a column has excess liquid and another side (chord) will have liquid deficiency.
-Annular liquid distribution occurs when liquid flow distribution is in an annular pattern such as liquid flow against the wall of a column or in the center of a column.
-Annular liquid maldistribution may appear as "uniform" liquid and density distribution on a Tru-Grid™ Scan but can be detected by TRACERCO Diagnostics™ ThruVision scan technology.
+Annular liquid distribution occurs when liquid flow distribution is in an annular pattern, such as liquid flow against the wall of a column or in the centre of a column.
+Annular liquid maldistribution may appear as "uniform" liquid and density distribution on a Tru-Grid™ Scan but can be detected by ThruVision™ scan technology.